marcopennekamp/lore/articles/typed-components.md

 The `has` type qualifier is defined in the following sense: Let C<sub>1</sub>, ..., C<sub>n</sub> be the component types of a type `A`.
 Then `A` satisfies the type <code>A has C<sub>1</sub> has ... has C<sub>n</sub></code>.

 TODO: What about two or more components of the same type that just have different names?
-How can we have an `Any has Position has Position`?
+How can we have an `_ has Position has Position`?

 ### Initialisation